— The Council of Nicea, May-August, A.D. 325

 The bishops wrote in their statements that Jesus Christ was “God of God, light of light, true God of true God, begotten, not made, of one substance with the Father.”
 A key phrase was “of one substance,” which translates the Greek homoousios.
 This means that what God is in his essence, Jesus Christ the Son of God is also.
 Eventually all the bishops except for two signed the creedal statement, believing that it contained the ancient faith of the apostolic church and that it was an accurate reflection of the truth of God’s nature to which the New Testament points.

 The deity of the Holy Spirit did not come up for discussion at Nicea.
 The two bishops who opposed the statement were deposed and exiled.
 Arius and his writings were also anathematized and he was exiled to Illyria.
-The controversy continued, however, until the council of Constantinople in 381, when the Nicene creed was ratified once and for all.
+The controversy continued, however, until the council of Constantinople in 381, when the Nicene creed was expanded, and ratified once and for all.